 Because they do not show on the face of the deck boards, hidden deck fasteners continue to gain popularity.
 The finished decking looks beautiful and in many installations, will perform well over time.
-Hidden deck fasteners work best in well ventilated decks, high above the ground in low moisture areas using narrower deck boards.
+Concealed deck fasteners work best in well ventilated decks, high above the ground in low moisture areas using narrower deck boards.
 For best long-term performance and looks, those are the ideal conditions for hidden deck fasteners.

 If your deck does not meet these requirements, you are best served considering other deck fastening options.
 The worst installation conditions to choose typical hidden fasteners for are; low clearance, low ventilation decks, in moist areas, using wider deck boards.

 Wood moves, (expands and contracts), naturally throughout its lifetime.
 Because exterior decking faces the outdoor climate and weather extremes it is especially vulnerable to natural wood movement.
 Most of the movement happens while the wood is being properly acclimated on site – PRIOR to installation.
 But the wood still continues to move seasonally, throughout its usable life cycle.

 Narrower deck boards expand and contract less.
 Thicker deck boards are stronger and less apt to cup.
 That’s why narrower and thicker deck boards are your best decking option for hidden fasteners.
 Pre-grooved nominal 5/4 x 4 decking boards are the ideal size for hidden deck fastener installations.

 We offer a 100% Staionless Steel Concealed Deck Fasteners in black, for highest strength and lowest visibility.